AaronL44/Jenkins-Guides/CI-CDE-GUIDE.md

 Check the "GitHub project" option as this project will be linked to github.

 Navigate to your github repo tab on google and copy the url.
 Paste this url in the "Project url" textbox:

+WHY: Linking Jenkins with the GitHub repository ensures that Jenkins knows which repository to pull the code from for building and testing.

 ![github url for project url](images/github%20url%20for%20project%20url.png)
 ![Project url textbox](images/Project%20url%20textbox.png)